133: Planes, Trains and Automobiles

 And then the previous one about Corbyn is called.

 Maggie, Maggie, Maggie, Out, Out, Out.
+That's it.

 Yeah, Left Out.
+Left Out, though.

-you'll notice a theme emerging.
+Honestly, there is a broad.
+You'll notice a theme emerging.

-And this is a, is it a kind of biography of Starmer or Labour in general?
+And this is a.
+Is it a kind of biography of Starmer or Labour in general?

 Well, no, because there was a very good biography of Starmer by Tom Baldwin, which was actually, I think, a lot more revealing.

-It was a semi-authorised one, but I think was a lot more revealing than perhaps Starmer was comfortable with.
+It was a semi-authorised one, but I think it was a lot more revealing than perhaps Starmer was comfortable with.

 One of the things that comes out in this book and has been a feature all along is that Starmer really is very private and doesn't want to talk, you know, he never names his kids in public, for example.